XSigmaAnalyitix/XSigma/Examples/Profiling/README.md

 XSigma provides three complementary profiling systems:

 1. **XSigma Native Profiler** - Hierarchical CPU profiling with Chrome Trace JSON export
-2. **Kineto Profiler** - PyTorch profiling library for GPU-related CPU operations
+2. **Kineto Profiler** - XSigma profiling library for GPU-related CPU operations
 3. **ITT Profiler** - Intel Instrumentation and Tracing Technology for VTune integration

 Each profiler can be used individually or combined for comprehensive performance analysis.